 Healthy communicators don’t leave anything to chance; they state their needs.
 Your spouse is not a mind-reader (much as we’d like this to be true.)
 When your spouse asks you how they can help you, it is not healthy to say “Oh, I’m all right.” when really, you need help to, say, clean up after dinner.
 So many of us practice this technique, and then fume silently when we see our spouse sit down in front of the TV while we are left to do the dishes, all because we didn’t say what we needed.
 “I could use a hand with the washing up; would you rather wash or dry the dishes?” is a great way to state your needs and give your spouse a choice in the task.
 Remember to thank them for helping; it will help ensure that they step up to the plate the next time without you having to ask.

 This goes for non-task related needs as well.
 Healthy communicators will say what they need for emotional support; they do not wait for their partner to guess.
 “I am feeling really down right now and could use a hug,” is a simple way to ask for some supportive contact after you’ve had a bad day.

-Learning healthy communication techniques is a guaranteed way to strengthen your relationship and keep it on a loving path.
+Learning the techniques to healthy communication for couples is a guaranteed way to strengthen your relationship and keep it on a loving path.
 You will find that using these techniques in all aspects of your life, whether at work or at home, will reap big rewards in terms of your overall emotional and physical well-being.